garronej/tss-react/README.md

 }

 // material-ui users can pass in useTheme imported like: import { useTheme } from "@material-ui/core/styles";
-export const { makeStyles } = createMakeStyles({ useTheme });
+// material-ui v5 users will also need to pass a custom emotion cache, read later. export const { makeStyles } = createMakeStyles({ useTheme });
 ```